rtmigo/xrandom_dart/README.md

   expect(random.nextInt(1000), 509);
 });
 ```

-You can achieve the same determinism by creating the `Random` with a `seed`
+You can temporarily achieve the same effect by passing the `seed`
-argument.
-However, this does not protect you from the dart:math implementation
-updates.
-According to the spec, the **system Random is randomly random**.
-But the
-sequences produced by the **Xrandom generators are intended to be
+argument to the system `Random`.
+However, according to the documentation,
+the system Random only promises randomness.
+If the dart:math changes
+the implementation, it will start returning different numbers with the
+same seed values.

+At the same time, Xrandom is designed to return the same values ​​today
+and 10 years later.

-reproducible**. *(not until the library reaches 1.0)*
+*(not until the library reaches 1.0)*

 In fact, you don't even need the method.
 You can use any positive
 constant when creating the object.